prev ︎ next

 text & altered images on this site, where appropriate, are copyrighted by inktopaperpress.com ~ the source images themselves are in the public domain.

-inktopaperpress postcards feature altered images of work originally created by, for the most part, artists working before or around the turn of the 20th century (the originals were usually created before 1924) ~ these images are now available to everyone through the public domain.
+inktopaperpress postcards feature altered downloaded or scanned images of work originally created by, for the most part, artists working before or around the turn of the 20th century (the originals were usually created before 1924) ~ these images are now available to everyone through the public domain.

 rules for use of public domain material can be complicated. the short version from stanford university libraries: “the term ‘public domain’ refers to creative materials that are not protected by intellectual property laws such as copyright, trademark, or patent laws.
 The public owns these works, not an individual author or artist.
 Anyone can use a public domain work without obtaining permission, but no one can ever own it.”

-all images on inktopaperpress.com represent modified versions of the original, some changes are more subtle than others. those that are largely recognizable when compared to the source are still in the public domain. if this sounds a bit vague, it’s because the rules of the public domain can sometimes be that way. your input is welcome ︎.
+all images on inktopaperpress.com represent modified versions of the original, some changes are more subtle than others. those that are largely recognizable when compared to the source are still in the public domain, even the version on this site. if this sounds a bit vague, it’s because the rules of the public domain can sometimes be that way. your input is welcome ︎.

 my preference: if you wish to create & sell cards, please follow the links to the source sites to download images there. but if you’re just sharing, feel free to download what you find here & share what you like. please reference both the source artist & this site (inktopaperpress.com or venerablevintagepress.com). thanks!

-according to their source institutions, the original pieces are in the public domain, but please confirm the work’s current status for yourself ~ corrections/input welcomed.
+according to their source institutions, the original pieces are copyright-free, but please confirm the work’s current status for yourself ~ corrections/input welcomed.

 thanks to these sites for sharing (it’s not an exhaustive list but will give you an idea of what’s out there):